Migz93/ha-local-photos/README.md

 - The integration scans the photo directories when you add an album, so if you add many new photos, you may need to restart Home Assistant or reconfigure the album to see them.
 - Very large images (>20MB) are skipped to prevent performance issues.
 - For best performance, keep your photo collection reasonably sized.
 Having thousands of high-resolution photos may impact performance.
+- The directory you specify must exist before you can set up the integration.
+The integration will not create directories for you.